slowernews/archi-project/README.md

 **Gerbil-project mantras:**

-- *ultra-simple system with an easy learning curve for newbies:* newbies will never see every files of the project where they are working - there is no time to explain all complexity, so every project has a folder with project managing related files.
-These files are not mixed with the drawings once normally there is specific person that manages them.
+- *ultra-simple system with an easy learning curve for newbies:* newbies don't need to deal with all project files - in large projects there is no time to explain all complexity - so every project has a folder with project managing related files.
-- *dynamic:* all projects are different so nesting complexity will change from project to project (but always following general rules).
-Doesn't make sense to add extra XREF complexity when you are working alone in a micro project.
+- *dynamic:* every project is different so nesting complexity will be always adapted to that spacific project (but always following general rules).
+As an example, doesn't make sense to add extra XREF complexity when you are working alone in a micro project.
 Some offices do it..

 ###So, how can you start?